Volume-Consistent Kneading-Based Deformation Manufacturing for Material-Efficient Shaping: System and 3D model design

-Using RK3588 (ROCKCHIP, Fuzhou, Fujian, China) as the lower computer controller, equipped with a 128 GB solid-state drive(Yangtze Memory Technologies, Wuhan, Hubei, China) and 8 GB of RAM(Samsung Electronics, Suwon, Gyeonggi‑do, South Korea), and runs an Ubuntu 20.04 development environment.
-RK3588 communicates with the laser distance sensor(BOJKE, Shenzhen, Guangdong, China), measurement range: ±80$mm$, measurement accuracy: 0.2$mm$, maximum data acquisition frequency: 100$Hz$; via the RS485(MAXIM, California, United States) protocol and with two Arduino Uno boards(Arduino AG, Ivrea, Italy) via serial and RS232(EIA, Washington D.C., United States) connections, respectively.
-The two Arduinos run an improved version of the Arduino CNC firmware, controlling five 28-stepper motors (SUHENG, YanCheng, JiangSu, China), step angle \ang{1.8},rated current 0.8A, holding torque 0.08$N \cdot m$ ; one 57-stepper motor(YINGPENG, Shenzhen, Guangdong, China), step angle \ang{1.8},rated current 4.5A,holding torque 0.5$N \cdot m$, based on feedback from six inductive proximity switches (SUHENG, YanCheng, JiangSu, China), output mode of the inductive proximity switch is 1/0.
-Four fans(YIHE, PuNing, Guangdong, China) are used to cool the two horizontally moving 28-step stepper motors.
-The entire system is powered by a 220VAC to 24V20A DC switching power(HONGMING, Zhongshan, Guangdong, China) supply.
-Complete system as Fig~.\ref{sup:Hardware structure diagram}.
+The lower-level control system is built around an RK3588 platform (ROCKCHIP, Fuzhou, Fujian, China), equipped with a 128\,GB solid-state drive (Yangtze Memory Technologies, Wuhan, Hubei, China) and 8\,GB of RAM (Samsung Electronics, Suwon, Gyeonggi-do, South Korea), and running an Ubuntu~20.04 development environment.
+The RK3588 communicates with a laser distance sensor (BOJKE, Shenzhen, Guangdong, China), which provides a measurement range of $80\,\mathrm{mm}$, a measurement accuracy of $0.2\,\mathrm{mm}$, and a maximum data acquisition frequency of $100\,\mathrm{Hz}$, via the RS485 protocol (MAXIM, California, United States).
+In addition, the RK3588 interfaces with two Arduino Uno boards (Arduino AG, Ivrea, Italy) through serial and RS232 connections, respectively.
+The two Arduino boards run an improved version of the Arduino CNC firmware and are responsible for controlling five 28-stepper motors (SUHENG, YanCheng, JiangSu, China) with a step angle of \ang{1.8}, a rated current of $0.8\,\mathrm{A}$, and a holding torque of $0.08\,\mathrm{N\cdot m}$, as well as one 57-stepper motor (YINGPENG, Shenzhen, Guangdong, China) with a step angle of \ang{1.8}, a rated current of $4.5\,\mathrm{A}$, and a holding torque of $0.5\,\mathrm{N\cdot m}$.
+Position and state feedback are provided by six inductive proximity switches (SUHENG, YanCheng, JiangSu, China), which output digital signals in \texttt{1/0} mode.
+Four cooling fans (YIHE, PuNing, Guangdong, China) are installed to dissipate heat from the two horizontally moving 28-stepper motors.
+The entire system is powered by a DC switching power supply that converts $220\,\mathrm{VAC}$ to $24\,\mathrm{V}$ at $20\,\mathrm{A}$ (HONGMING, Zhongshan, Guangdong, China).
+The overall hardware architecture of the system is illustrated in Fig.~\ref{Hardware structure diagram}.

-Main relationship and physical components of the kneading sensor and control system in Fig.~\ref{sup:Control and sensor system}.
+Main relationship and physical components of the kneading sensor and control system in Fig.~\ref{Control and sensor system}.
 The RK3588 controls the $FHOR\_RS\_C$ and $FVER\_DVER\_C$ based on the “Kneading Instruction Set” received from the upper computer, using G-code commands.
 The $FHOR\_RS\_C$ is responsible for controlling the horizontal movement of the left and right fingers as well as the rotation of the rotary stage, while the $FVER\_DVER\_C$ controls the vertical motion of the two fingers and the distance sensor.